Artboomy/japanese-vocabulary-extractor/README.md

 * Better furigana
 * Separate outputs for each volume
 * More advanced dictionary lookup functionality
-* Support more input formats (Games, VNs?)
-Please suggest any you might want!
+* Support more input formats (Games, VNs, Audio files?)
+Please suggest any you might want, even the ones listed already!
 * Support other output formats
 * Improve dictionary result accuracy to include one-character-kana words when translating to english (currently filtered out due to mostly useless answers)